HomeDing/homeding.github.io/concepts/paper03.md

 * https://en.wikipedia.org/wiki/Actor_model
 * http://letitcrash.com/post/20964174345/carl-hewitt-explains-the-essence-of-the-actor

 ## Elements

 Like in the Actor Model the functionality is encapsulated inside the components that have a unified interface to the outer world but differ in the inner implementation.
-This is the concept of the Elements you find in the HomeDIng library.
+This is the concept of the Elements you find in the HomeDing library.

 The common interface is about supporting the lifecycle: